Robotech's Arsenal

 Compared to the WS66 and the MT66, the A5 seems tiny.
 This compact size along with a higher rate of fire make the A5 the perfect choice for QCB. |

-For QCB the A5 just cannot be matched.
+For CQB the A5 just cannot be matched.
 The Response Trigger will only add to it's short range abilities.
 With the 3" barrel and the limited velocity this marker is meant to be used at close ranges and is at a sever disadvantage on more open fields.
 This is why this marker will mainly be used for walk on games, final battles, and night games where range is not as critical when compared to mobility.
 Hopefully the addition of an aftermarket powertube and RVA will help improve on this configurations single weakness.

 Others